beee33/weatherCLI/README.md

 ## generating requiremnts.txt
-only needed to do if you installed some new packages for this program.
+Only needed to do if you installed some new packages for this program.

     pip freeze > requirements.txt